-I recently travelled to Beijing, China to have the great honour to work with Master Yuen on True Legend, his first Directed movie in 12 or 20 years (depending who you ask)....
+I recently travelled to Beijing, China to have the great honour to work with Master Yuen on the True Legend movie, his first Directed movie in 12 or 20 years (depending who you ask)....

-First up Beijing was cold. -12 deg C at night to a high of -1 deg C in the day (10F to 30F) and coming from Bangkok it was again very noticable, but unlike last time in China this time we were working with a reputable and respectable Chinese production company and the treatment we recieved was far different from last time.
+First up arriving Beijing it was cold. -12 deg C at night to a high of -1 deg C in the day (10F to 30F).
+Coming from Bangkok (30-35 deg C) it was again very noticable, but unlike last time in China this time we were working with a reputable and respectable Chinese production company and the treatment on the True Legend movie set was far different from last time.

-True Legend A 1st Class Film WIth 1st Class People
+Working on True Legend: A 1st Class Film WIth 1st Class Crew

-This time however I was fed every 2 hours (depending upon filming) and I ended up coming home actually bigger and more muscular than when I left for the shoot, protein powder and a suitable gym were even provided!!!
+This time however the True Legend movie caterers made sure I was fed every 2 hours (depending upon filming) and I ended up coming home actually bigger and more muscular than when I left for the shoot, protein powder was provided and a suitable gym was also organised!

-Actually I knew True Legend was not a Mickey Mouse production as soon as I knew Yuen Woo Ping was involved but the fact that cemented that in my mind was the air tickets I received were Business Class, again something that is normal in the West but I have never been treated this well in the East before and for me this made a BIG difference, actually being treated like we mattered to the movie rather than treating us foreigners like dirt (even when I wrote the movie) was a very nice difference and made me feel a heck of a lot better about working on the very dirty, smoky and dusty True Legend Set for the 3 weeks.
+Actually I knew True Legend movie was not a Mickey Mouse production as soon as I knew Yuen Woo Ping was involved but the fact that cemented that in my mind was the air tickets I received were Business Class, again something that is normal in the West but I have never been treated this well in the East before and for me this made a BIG difference.

 Thai Airways Are Awesome